modflowpy/flopy/DEVELOPER.md

 This will retain the test directories created by the test, which allows files to be evaluated for errors.
 Any tests using the function-scoped `tmpdir` and related fixtures (e.g. `class_tmpdir`, `module_tmpdir`) defined in `conftest.py` are compatible with this mechanism.

+There is also a `--keep-failed <dir>` option which automatically preserves the outputs of failed tests in the given location.
+Note that this option is only compatible with function-scoped temporary directories (i.e., the `tmpdir` fixture defined in `conftest.py`).

 ### Benchmarking

 Performance testing is accomplished with [`pytest-benchmark`](https://pytest-benchmark.readthedocs.io/en/latest/index.html).
 Performance tests are located in `autotest/test_performance.py`.
 Test functions request the `benchmark` fixture, which can be used to wrap any function call.
 Benchmarked tests are run several times (the number of iterations depending on the test's runtime, with faster tests getting more reps) to establish a performance profile.
 Benchmarking is incompatible with `pytest-xdist` and is disabled when tests are run in parallel.
 When tests are not run in parallel, benchmarking is enabled by default.
 Benchmarks can be disabled with the `--benchmark-disable` flag.